jafaryor/knowledge-base/Web/browser.md

 ## Layout
 When the `renderer` is created and added to the tree, it does not have a position and size.
 Calculating these values is called __`layout`__ or __`reflow`__.

+HTML uses a __flow based layout model__, meaning that most of the time it is possible to compute the geometry in a single pass.
+Elements later "in the flow" typically do not affect the geometry of elements that are earlier "in the flow", so layout can proceed left-to-right, top-to-bottom through the document.
+There are exceptions: for example, `HTML` tables may require more than one pass.

+> The coordinate system is relative to the root frame.
+Top and left coordinates are used.

+Layout is a recursive process.
+It begins at the root renderer, which corresponds to the `<html>` element of the `HTML` document.
+Layout continues recursively through some or all of the frame hierarchy, computing geometric information for each renderer that requires it.

+> The position of the root renderer is 0,0 and its dimensions are the viewport–the visible part of the browser window.

+All renderers have a `layout()` or `reflow()` method, each renderer invokes the `layout()` method of its children that need layout.

+### Dirty bit system
+In order not to do a full layout for every small change, browsers use a __`dirty bit`__ system.
+A renderer that is changed or added marks itself and its children as `"dirty"`: needing layout.

+There are two flags: `"dirty"`, and `"children are dirty"` which means that although the renderer itself may be OK, it has at least one child that needs a layout.

+### Global and incremental layout
+Layout can be triggered on the entire render tree–this is __`global layout`__.
+This can happen as a result of:
+* A global style change that affects all renderers, like a font size change.
+* As a result of a screen being resized

+Incremental layout is triggered (_asynchronously_) when renderers are dirty.
+For example when new renderers are appended to the render tree after extra content came from the network and was added to the DOM tree.

+### Asynchronous and Synchronous layout
+Incremental layout is done asynchronously. `Firefox` queues "reflow commands" for incremental layouts and a scheduler triggers batch execution of these commands. `WebKit` also has a timer that executes an incremental layout–the tree is traversed and "dirty" renderers are layout out.

+Scripts asking for style information, like `offsetHeight` can trigger incremental layout synchronously.

+> Global layout will usually be triggered synchronously.

+Sometimes layout is triggered as a callback after an initial layout because some attributes, like the scrolling position changed.

+When a layout is triggered by a `resize` or a change in the renderer position(and not size), the renders sizes are taken from a cache and not recalculated.
+In some cases only a sub tree is modified and layout does not start from the root.
+This can happen in cases where the change is local and does not affect its surroundings–like text inserted into text fields (otherwise every keystroke would trigger a layout starting from the root).

+## Painting
+In the painting stage, the render tree is traversed and the renderer's `paint()` method is called to display content on the screen.
+Painting uses the UI infrastructure component.

+Like layout, painting can also be:
+* __global__ - the entire tree is painted
+* __incremental__ - some of the renderers change in a way that does not affect the entire tree.

+The changed renderer invalidates its rectangle on the screen.
+This causes the OS to see it as a `dirty region` and generate a `paint()` event.
+The OS does it cleverly and coalesces (объединять) several regions into one.
+In Chrome it is more complicated because the renderer is in a different process then the main process.
+Chrome simulates the OS behavior to some extent.
+The presentation listens to these events and delegates the message to the render root.
+The tree is traversed until the relevant renderer is reached.
+It will repaint itself (and usually its children).

+### The painting order
+[`CSS2` defines the order of the painting process](http://www.w3.org/TR/CSS21/zindex.html).
+This is actually the order in which the elements are stacked in the `stacking contexts`.
+This order affects painting since the stacks are painted from back to front.

+The stacking order of a block renderer is:
+1. background color
+2. background image
+3. border
+4. children
+5. outline

+Before repainting, `WebKit` saves the old rectangle as a bitmap.
+It then paints only the delta between the new and old rectangles.

+The browsers try to do the minimal possible actions in response to a change.
+So changes to an element's color will cause only repaint of the element.
+Changes to the element position will cause layout and repaint of the element, its children and possibly siblings.
+Adding a DOM node will cause layout and repaint of the node.
+Major changes, like increasing font size of the `<html></html>` element, will cause invalidation of caches, relayout and repaint of the entire tree.

+### The rendering engine's threads
+__The rendering engine is single threaded__.
+Almost everything, except network operations, happens in a single thread.
+In Firefox and Safari this is the main thread of the browser.
+In Chrome it's the tab process main thread.
+Network operations can be performed by several parallel threads.
+The number of parallel connections is limited (usually 2–6 connections).

+The browser main thread is an event loop.
+It's an infinite loop that keeps the process alive.
+It waits for events (like layout and paint events) and processes them.